ng-Classic/ng-classic/packages/platform-browser-dynamic/testing/PACKAGE.md

-Supplies a testing module for the Angular JIT platform-browser subsystem.
+Supplies a testing module for the Angular ClassicJIT platform-browser subsystem.